 With so many different classes and styles of amplifiers on the market, it can be a lot of work trying to find the one that suits your needs.
-Some amplifiers might seem very similar, leaving you confused as to what the difference between the two might be.
+Some amplifiers might seem very similar, leaving you confused as to what the difference is between a headphone amp vs integrated amp.

 Headphone amps are designed to exclusively for the use of headphones for listening.
 They typically aren’t powerful enough to be able to power regular speakers, and wouldn’t be likely to allow as powerful of a sound as amplifiers that are created for use with speakers.

 These amplifiers tend to be much more compact and can sometimes let you plug in multiple pairs of headphones so that you can listen with others without having to play music out loud.
 Essentially, a headphone amp will improve the sound of the music you play through it for the purpose of headphone listening.

 FiiO A3 Portable Headphone Amplifier

 This amplifier is great for a variety of different headphones, allowing you to listen as long as your headphones are between 16 and 150 Ohms.
 It also offers a gain switch so that the amplifier can be adjusted for the needs of whatever headphones you happen to be wearing.
 This will ensure a better listening experience.

 The FiiO amplifier is made with high-quality materials and designed to offer high-quality sound so that you can get the most out of your listening experience.
 It’s highly portable and has a simple, nice looking design so that you can carry it with you without it taking up too much space.